Or, How to Love God and How not to Love God

 Just as important, it is significant that Zachhuber acknowledges that it is likely that people who don’t submit to the doctrinal declarations of the Councils would not reach the Cappadocian conclusions regarding the same essence and hypostasis standards set by the Cappadocian Fathers.

-This is lifting (exalting) the Trinity, a doctrine that uses some Scripture and imaginative thinking built on extra-biblical words like homoousion over what Scripture without the extra word and reasonings actually says.
+This is lifting (exalting) the Trinity, a doctrine that uses some Scripture and imaginative thinking built on extra-biblical words like homoousion, over what Scripture, without those extra words and reasonings, actually says.
 Here’s what Scripture says we are supposed to do with imaginative thinking about the knowledge of God.

 Throwing down imaginations and every high thing that is exalted against the knowledge of God, and bringing every thought into captivity to the obedience of Christ;